Obama to meet Central America leaders, migrant numbers fall: officials

 Obama has come under fire from Republicans, who say his immigration policies have encouraged the flood of minors to make the journey to the United States.

-The president’s meeting with the Central American leaders on July 25 would take place at the White House.
-The group would discuss how to enhance cooperation on the issue.
+The president’s meeting with Guatemalan President Otto Perez, Honduras President Juan Orlando Hernandez, and El Salvador President Salvador Sanchez Ceren on July 25 would take place at the White House.
 Vice President Joe Biden, who has met with the leaders during a trip to Central America last month, would host them for lunch.

-The U.S. officials said families of migrants were returned to all three countries this week.
+“The four leaders and Vice President Biden will discuss how to reinforce our ongoing collaboration to stem the flow of undocumented migrants from Central America to Mexico and the United States,” the White House said in a statement.

+“The leaders will also discuss how we can work together with other members of the international community to foster development, economic growth, and security in the region and address the factors that are causing Central American citizens to undertake the dangerous journey to the United States.”